JSNA Demography

 Comparing deprivation between the 2015 and 2019 IMD suggest an increase in place-based deprivation in Havant, notably in Leigh Park.

-Two supplementary indexes are produced alongside the income deprivation domain which explore income deprivation specifically affecting children (0 to 15 years) and older people (aged 60 years and over).
+Two supplementary indices are produced alongside the income deprivation domain which explore income deprivation specifically affecting children (0 to 15 years) (IDACI), and older people (aged 60 years and over) (IDAOPI).

 The income subdomains for children and older people suggest: